Tadi-san/alx-pre_course/README.md

-This is a project o how to setup your github account
+# updated README This is a project on how to setup your github account
+### This include creating a file directory on computer